What to Expect

 We have a nursery and Sunday School for newborns through middle school.
 All children have the option of joining their parents in the church service half way through the service and staying for Communion and the rest of the service.
 They can also stay and play if they (and you) prefer.

 If your children want to stay in church the whole time, they are more than welcome to stay.
 We welcome their noise and laughter.
 Please don’t feel like you have to keep them perfectly quiet or still.
 Crayons and Bible-themed coloring sheets are available on the table in the entryway.
 Feel free to come and sit up front to get a better view of the altar with your children – there is a rug, with a few toys, too, to make it more comfortable.

-Every Sunday we hang out after church, munch some food, mingle with each other, and once a month have an intergenerational class (Learning @ Every Age of Faith).
-Please join us in the parish hall – down past the Sunday School and kitchen
+Every Sunday we hang out after church to share some food and get to know each other better.
+Please join us in the Parish Hall – down past the Sunday School and kitchen